taogen-docs/technical-interview-questions/interview-technical-questions/data-storage-mysql-interview-questions.md

 They all correspond to the four BLOB types and have the same maximum lengths and storage requirements.

 The only difference between BLOB and TEXT types is that sorting and comparison is performed in case-**sensitive** for BLOB values and case-**insensitive** for TEXT values.

+### Q: What is the difference between UNIX timestamps and MySQL timestamps?

+Actually, both Unix timestamp and MySQL timestamp are stored as 32-bit integers, but MySQL timestamp is represented in the readable format of YYYY-MM-DD HH:MM:SS format.

 ### Functions and Operations